The most critical elements for book cover ideas are fonts and colours

 I took the screengrab below of the first group of bestsellers on Amazon that popped onto my screen.

 Do you notice the one commonality they all have?
 It’s obvious.
-All of the book titles are white.
+All of the book title fonts are white.

 I checked the romance genre as well.

 Again, they are predominantly white book titles.